RPI-OPT/DampedALM/README.md

 The file "Linear Constrained NLLS" includes the main code for DPALM and a testfile to run the code.
 This code is for section 4.4 in our paper.

-The file "ROC_based Firness" includes the main code for DPALM, two datasets, and two testfiles to run the code.
+The file "ROC_based Fairness" includes the main code for DPALM, two datasets, and two testfiles to run the code.
 This code is for section 4.5 in our paper.

 **Usage**